 What happens during root canal therapy?

-The family dentist will need to do root canal therapy to save the tooth from dying.depends on its severity.
+The root canal treatment to save the tooth from dying.depends on its severity.
 If you catch an in its early stages, your dentist can treat it with antibiotics or by draining the pus.
-However, if the tooth becomes infected, a
+However, if the tooth becomes infected, you will need

 The first thing your dentist will do is locally anesthetize the area around the tooth so you don’t experience any pain during the procedure.
 Next, your dentist will drill a small hole near the top of the infected tooth.
 Through this hole, your dentist will be able to access the inside of your tooth to clear away the damaged and diseased dental pulp.